Brian Lindgren

 Disclosure

-Some links here earn me a small commission when you buy through them, at no extra cost to you.
-I write about plans and tools because I used them — not because someone sent them or paid for placement.
-The ones that wasted my Saturday are documented as ones that wasted my Saturday.
+Some links here earn a small commission when you buy through them, at no extra cost to you.
+I write about plans and tools because I used them, not because someone sent them or paid for placement.
+The commission comes from the retailer's end, not yours.